hedzr/cmdr-cxx/README.md

 ## External Loaders

-There is a pre-built addon `yaml-loader` for loading the external config files in the pre-defined directory locations. `test-app-c1` demonstrates how to use it:
+There is a builtin addon `yaml-loader` for loading the external config files in the pre-defined directory locations.
+As a sample to show you how to write a external loader, `yaml-loader` will load and parse the yaml config file and merge it into `Option Store`.

+> TODO: `conf.d` not processed now.

+`test-app-c1` demonstrates how to use it:

 ```cpp
 {